pcraig3/usc-clubs/README.txt

 2. This is the second screen shot

 == Changelog ==

 = 2.1.1 =
+* Single Club page now has more clear social icons
+* Object cache status saved sooner to forestall any bugs
+* Clubs 'count' shortcode now returns number of clubs with categories assigned

+= 2.1.1 =
 * Added JQuery Accordion to Filters on mobile version.